DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 [wrangler:info] Ready on http://localhost:8787
 ```

+The server is now available for MCP connections 🥳

 ### 5. 🔌 Connect your MCP client (Choose ONE)

-Open your MCP-compatible client of choice and connect it to your running server:
+Open your MCP-compatible client of choice and connect it to your running server.
+In this exercise we are using Claude as the MCP client.:

 <details>
 <summary><strong>Claude Desktop</strong></summary>